Parsimotion/sql-syncer/README.md

-# integration-seed
+# sql-syncer
-Please, replace the string "integration-seed" with the name you want, in all the project.
+Please, replace the string "sql-syncer" with the name you want, in all the project.

 ## Setup